Daily Words of God: Knowing God | Excerpt 126

 March 11, 2021

-If one is born in order to fill the role of another’s child, then one rears the next generation in order to fill the role of another’s parent.
-This shift of roles makes one experience different phases of life from different perspectives.
-It also gives one different sets of life experiences, in which one comes to know the same sovereignty of the Creator, as well as the fact that no one can overstep or alter the predestination of the Creator.
+If one is born in order to fulfill the role of someone’s child, then one rears the next generation to fulfill the role of someone’s parent.
+This shift in roles makes one experience different phases of life from different perspectives.
+It also gives one different sets of life experience through which one comes to know the sovereignty of the Creator, which is always enacted in the same way, and through which one encounters the fact that no one can overstep or alter the predestination of the Creator.

 1. One Has No Control Over What Becomes of One’s Offspring